Reverse Mortgage for Parents

 The bottom line:

-• A reverse mortgage can provide funds to help your parents live more comfortably
+- A reverse mortgage for your parents can provide funds to help them live more comfortably

-• Often, the home is sold to repay the loan (you can never owe more than the home is worth)
+- Often, the home is sold to repay the loan (you can never owe more than the home is worth when the loan is repaid)

 The most popular reverse mortgage is a Home Equity Conversion Mortgage (HECM).
 It’s insured by the Federal Housing Administration (FHA), which provides protection for the borrowers.
-Here are important things to discuss with your parents if they consider a reverse mortgage:
+Here are important things to discuss when considering a reverse mortgage for your parents:

 How much money can my parents get?